musengya/pomodoro/NOTES.md

 To add some length to a line. we can add width and height to it.
 For example:
 width: 550px;
 height: 1px;

+to run playwright tests:npx playwright test
+To show the ui as the tests run: npx playwright test --ui To open last HTML report run:npx playwright show-report